 - You must use specific forms with the scanners.
-Go to our website (www.fscreations.com) for a complete list of supported scanners and forms. - You can only score objective questions (e.g., multiple choice, multiple response, yes/no, and true/false) using a scanner.
+Go to the product website (www.examview.com) for a complete list of supported scanners and forms. - You can only score objective questions (e.g., multiple choice, multiple response, yes/no, and true/false) using a scanner.
 However, your test may include open-ended questions that you can score manually using the Edit Scores option.